BentureIO/blog/_posts/2024-07-05-benture-getting-started.md

 ![Benture Logo](https://benture.io/assets/img/logo.svg)

-# 10 Things You Should Know About Benture (General FAQ)

 Benture is a job board designed to connect talent with opportunities in cutting-edge technology fields like AI and blockchain.
 Whether you're an employer looking for the perfect candidate or a job seeker looking for the ideal role, Benture offers a platform that meets your needs.
 Here are 10 things you should know about Benture!

 ## 1. Does Benture Only Support Crypto Jobs?